frostbone25/frostbone25.github.io/content/post/ff7-rebirth-global-illumination/index.md

 ![renderdoc-direct-light-only](content/renderdoc-direct-light-only.png)

 Ok, the source of those leaks are definetly not here and this is to be expected.
 It's dark of course in this pass because ambient/reflection shading has not been done yet.
-Direct lighting is explicit, so shading diffuse/specular is always good quality.
+Direct lighting is explicit, so shading diffuse/specular is usually good quality barring some shadow cutbacks that might be done for some light sources.

 Though with [Shader Injector 1.0](https://frostbone25.github.io/p/ff7-rebirth-contact-shadows/) I made diffuse BRDF adjustments and added contact shadows to the local/directional light shaders.
 The resulting pass with those changes looks like so...

 ![renderdoc-direct-light-shadows](content/renderdoc-direct-light-shadows.png)